 - Hot Cooked Rice, for serving

 - Heat a large pan over high heat and enough olive oil to coat the bottom.
 Season the chicken cutlets with salt & pepper.
 Cook the chicken until lightly browned, about 2-3 minutes per side.
 Transfer the chicken to plate and set aside.

 - With the heat on medium, add the butter to the same pan you cooked the chicken in.
 Once melted, add in the garlic and shallots and sauté until fragrant, about 30 seconds.

-- Add in the mushrooms and stir for a few minutes – the pan will seem dry at first, but then the mushrooms will start releasing a lot of water.
+- Add in the mushrooms and thyme and stir for a few minutes – the pan will seem dry at first, but then the mushrooms will start releasing a lot of water.
 Let them cook until the water evaporates.
 The mushrooms will have shrunk down considerably and will be dark brown.